open-telemetry/opamp-spec/specification.md

 or changed packages and only download new or changed files.

-After downloading the packages the Agent can perform any additional processing that is agent type-specific (e.g. "install" or "activate" the packages in any way that is specific to the agent).
+After downloading the packages the Agent can perform any additional processing that is Agent type-specific (e.g. "install" or "activate" the packages in any way that is specific to the Agent).

 ### Package Status Reporting